 Verdict: I give it a 9.
-This was surprisingly delicious and it may have ruined me for eating regular lobster rolls here on out!
+This was surprisingly delicious and it may have ruined me for eating regular lobster rolls from here on out!
 The croissant was perfectly made, crispy and light on the outside, and buttery inside.
 When I took the first bite I knew – this was the perfect marriage of lobster and bread that I had ever had!
-It’s not overflowing with meat – but instead it was just right – the right amount of meat for the croissant.
-Make sure you also get the homemade lemonade – a great complement with the lobster!
+It’s not overflowing with meat – but instead, it was just right – the right amount of meat for the croissant.
+Make sure you also get the homemade lemonade – a great complement to the lobster!

 Reviews of Tony’s Bistro & Patisserie Moncton